Gibbs and Canning

 Gibbs and Canning Limited was an English manufacturer of terracotta and, in particular, architectural terracotta, located in Glascote, Tamworth, and founded in 1847.

 The company manufactured a wide range of terracotta and faience: statues of lions and pelicans to adorn the Natural History Museum in London; architectural terracotta for banks and schools; and garden urns and planters.
-By the 1950s, when the factory finally closed, it was best known for more practical items, such as drainage pipes, sinks, vases and jars.
+By the 1950s, when the factory closed, it was renowned for practical items like drainage pipes, sinks, vases, and jars.

-Today, there is little evidence of the factory in Glascote, but the legacy lives on in the decoration and plumbing of many buildings in Britain’s major towns and cities.
+Today, little remains of the factory in Glascote, but its legacy endures in the decoration and plumbing of numerous buildings across Britain's major towns and cities.